artinramizi11/fma-react-project-final/README.md

 Order Status

 Informations that get stored in local storage to enhance user experience and functionality are:
-User Session Data – Stores logged-in user details Ordered Items – Keeps track of items that have been ordered by the user Language Selection – Saves the user’s preferred language for a consistent experience
+User Session Data – Stores logged-in user details, Ordered Items – Keeps track of items that have been ordered by the user, Language Selection – Saves the user’s preferred language for a consistent experience